isntlee/Jellett-Gallery/README.md

 - Accounts tab/icon: This feature is open all registered users.
 It presents key user information, bidding/order history and an editable address form

 **Collections Management**
 - Accounts tab/icon: This feature is limited to commitee members/superusers.
 It allows these users to add pieces to the collection.
 There are several required conditions to meet to add an entry such as name, description, offer/price, etc, etc.

-**Search**
+### Bag/Cart

+- This icon leads to the bag/cart facility but referred to on the site as "Bid Details".
+    - This is an opportunity to review the user's selection and remove any pieces from the bag/cart before bidding/purchase.
+    - The icon displays on the navbar the number of items that are in the bag/cart.
+    - On selecting "Make Bid" the user is taken to the checkout facilty where purchase can be made.
+The page consists of a personal and billing details form, a summary of the bag/cart contents and payment form.
+Payment is currently made through the Stripe Online Payment Platform.
+    - Unregisterd users are charged full delivery on their orders, while registered users are not charged at all.
+This feature is not mentioned on the site for several reasons; firstly, any attempt to offer "money off" might tarnish the gallery's reputation/brand and it was felt at commitee level that registering members/users should be encouraged but not blatantly.
+    - Successful payment leads to a confirmation page, that outlines the order's details in full and indicates that an email will be sent to the user's email address.

+### Exhibitions/About Used

+- These links lead to informative pages that are not interactive.
+They do have external informative links but that's the limit of their function.

+### Search

 - Easily accessible search function, searches through the full collection based on title or description word-choice.

-**Add Entry**
-- Create or add a new entry/saga.
-There are several required conditions to meet to add an entry such as title, tagline, image, etc, etc.

-**View Entry**
-- Read saga/entries in full, from the *Show Sagas* page, *My Sagas* page or from the map marker's "Full page reader" option.
-There are further options on the view page:
-    - Like/dislike the entry, it's only on this view page that both buttons are active if the user is logged-in.
-    - Find on map, this button returns the user to the map.
-    - Social media buttons, availible for the user to share this entry on a range of platforms.

-**Update Entry**
-- Update or edit your saga/entry, as the option is only availiable with user's own entries.

-**Delete Entry**
-- Delete your saga/entry, as the option is only availiable with user's own entries.

-**Map**
-- This is another means of displaying entries, the user is encouraged to provide co-ordinates with their entry as then the entry/saga will be discoverable on the map.
-However, only the twenty most liked entries/sagas are discoverable on the map as loading periods are a concern.

-**Map Reader**
-- On the map, if the user selects a marker the full entry is there availible to read within a mini-reader.
-The user is informed of the entry length and the option of the full-page reader.

-**Pagination**
-- Navigation method that organizes the entries into pages, the number of pages depends on the amount of entries displayed per page.

-**Sort-By**
-- Navigation method that organizes entries by set criteria whether the date added or the number of likes/dislikes added by various users.
+    - Sort-by function is present that organizes entries by set criteria whether the artist's name or the artwork's title.

 **Error Pages**
 - There are two custom error pages for both 404 and 500 errors.